AIMS-Ghana/python-course/_days/01_toolkit.md

 this directory.

-Now create a new Python file (either via hotkeys ctrl-N, or by right clicking the project and selecting \"new...\", or by using the dropdown menus) named `hw` (the `.py` extension will be added automatically).
+Now create a new Python file (either via hotkeys ctrl-N, or by right clicking the project and selecting \"new\...\", or by using the dropdown menus) named `hw` (the `.py` extension will be added automatically).

 **WRITE CODE THAT CAUSES THE STRING `HELLO WORLD` TO APPEAR WHEN YOU RUN THE